jonathanlmd/jonathanlmd/README.md

 ## Hi! 👋  Nice to meet you!
 I'm Jonathan 😃

-  I'm a Devops and fullstack developer and sutent of Computer Engeneering in State University of Ponta Grossa.
-My study focus is on DevOps and Data Science.
-I'm also an enthusiastic of IoT and Embedded Systems.
+  I'm a Degree in Computer Engineering from the State University of Ponta Grossa, currently working with Deveops where actually I'm focusing my study.
+During my degree I accumulated years of research in Data Science, working specifically in applied computing in agriculture and medical areas.
+I've also worked as Backend and Fullstack developer with JS/TS, React, and React Navite.
+I'm also enthusiastic about IoT and Embedded Systems and work with it in hobbies and freelancer projects.

  ### **Some of my engagements**
  - 🏥 Devops Developer at [Pollum.io](https://pollum.io/)
- - 🚀 I'm Co-founder of [E²C Junior](https://e2cjunior.com/) - Junior Computer Engineering Company where I worked as a Sales Director in the year 2020 and after as a voluntary collaborator and consultant.
+ - 🚀 I was Co-founder of [E²C Junior](https://e2cjunior.com/) - Junior Computer Engineering Company at University where I worked as a Sales Director in the year 2020 and after, in 2021 as a voluntary collaborator and consultant.